bbauska/W3Cx-1of5-CSS.0x/README.md

 <h3 id="ch4-1-1">4.1.1 Welcome to Module 4</h3>
 <!------------------------------------------------------------------------------------------------>

-In this module, we\'re going to talk about layout and positioning using CSS.
+In this module, we&#39;re going to talk about layout and positioning using CSS.

-We\'re going to start by understanding the 'Box model' or the white space around each and every HTML element.
+We&#39;re going to start by understanding the 'Box model' or the white space around each and every HTML element.

-Then we\'re going to learn about 'Relative positioning'.
+Then we&#39;re going to learn about 'Relative positioning'.

-That\'s how you position your elements on the page in relation to one another, so that no matter what screen you\'re looking at, it all looks nice.
+That&#39;s how you position your elements on the page in relation to one another, so that no matter what screen you&#39;re looking at, it all looks nice.

-Then finally, we\'re going to learn about the 'Float property', a way for you to pick up an HTML element and move it around on the page, so you get more of a balance between the left and the right.
+Then finally, we&#39;re going to learn about the 'Float property', a way for you to pick up an HTML element and move it around on the page, so you get more of a balance between the left and the right.

-We\'re going to combine all these things together, so you can make a balanced well-designed Web page.
+We&#39;re going to combine all these things together, so you can make a balanced well-designed Web page.

 <!------------------------------------------------------------------------------------------------>
 <h3 id="ch4-1-2">4.1.2 Module 4 outline</h3>